ACT

 New answer posted

-If you make a change to your booked ACT exam date or are registering in the late period of the national test date, then you will be required to pay an additional late registration fee for the ACT exam.
-The late registration fee for the ACT exam is $40.00.
+If you make a change to your booked ACT exam date or are registering in the late period of national test date.
+You will be required to pay an additional late registration fee for the ACT exam.
+Late registration fee for the ACT exam is USD 42.00.

 New answer posted